Bromfield School: Building history

 The old Bromfield school was built in 1878 by Peabody and Stearns, a well-renowned architecture firm based in Boston.
 By the early 1960s, the old building was getting too small for the town's rapidly growing population, only being able to accommodate around 100 students schoolwide.
 In 1962, the current building and gymnasium were constructed to mitigate this issue.
 In 1989, the school built a new auditorium (named after town moderator John Cronin), a new parking lot behind the old building, band room, and hallway connecting the main building to the gymnasium.
 A 2003 expansion saw the construction of the south wing of the school, as well as a new library.
 Classes were held in the old building until this expansion.
 Shortly after classes stopped being held in the old building, it began to be converted into the town's new library - as the old one was slowly reaching capacity.
 A large expansion was added to the old school building in 2007 and opened shortly after as the new Harvard Public Library.
-The new building was partially renovated from 2022-2024, involving updates to locker rooms, bathrooms, and flooring.
+The new building was partially renovated from 2022 to 2024, involving updates to locker rooms, bathrooms, and flooring.
 This renovation also included the unpopular decision to paint over a large mural in a stairwell which had been there since 2003.

-Controversies
+2016 vandalism incident

-At the start of every year, the senior class at Bromfield traditionally paints messages on a large rock on its campus.
+At the start of every year, the senior class at Bromfield traditionally paints messages on a large rock (dubbed the "Senior Rock" by students) on its campus.
 In November 2016, during a period of political unrest after that year's presidential election, a group of unnamed perpetrators vandalized the painted rock.
 According to the superintendent at the time, Linda Dwight: "symbols [on the rock] included multiple swastikas including one covering the Star of David, sexist and homophobic symbols, and racist terms".
 Shortly afterwards, a group of over 50 townsfolk—organized by Bromfield graduate Emma Franzeim—gathered to cover up the graffiti with white paint and inclusive messages.